 Women at Risk and Their Children

 The Foundation supports organizations and programs that meet the needs of women at risk and their children in Israel, including those experiencing homelessness, escaping domestic violence and other forms of abuse, transitioning from sex work, or experiencing unstable employment.
-Projects should prioritize access to wraparound services and focus on achieving economic independence.
+Projects should prioritize access to supportive services, as well as a path to economic independence.

 Here are a few examples of appropriate projects: